Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT IS SUBTRACTION?Subtraction is taking away one group from a bigger group.
+Download as PDF Download PDF View as Separate PageWHAT IS SUBTRACTION?Subtraction is taking away one group from a bigger group.
 When you subtract you are finding how many are left.
 You can subtract by counting how many are left.
 You can also subtract by counting back.

 To better understand subtraction…